edrlab/thorium-reader/README.md

 - browser:
   - httpbrowser/browse : browse and parse an opds URL
 - opds:
-  - opds/getFeed : get an opdsFeed with is identifier
+  - opds/getFeed : get an opdsFeed with its identifier
   - opds/findAllFeed: get all opdsFeed saved
-  - opds/deleteFeed: delete an opdsFeed with is identifier
+  - opds/deleteFeed: delete an opdsFeed with its identifier
   - opds/addFeed: add an opdsFeed
   - opds/getUrlWithSearchLinks: get the search URL from an opdsFeed
 - publication: (src/common/api/interface/publicationApi.interface.ts)